-Information on lands open to public hunting, including WDFW Wildlife Areas, is available from the WDFW offices for the geographical areas shown (WDFW Officespage 11).
-Several National Wildlife Refuges operate regulated hunting programs (page 30), and thousands of acres of other federal and state lands are open to public hunting.
-WDFW Wildlife Areas are shown online at: wdfw.wa.gov/lands/wildlife areas.
+Information on lands open to public hunting, including WDFW Wildlife Areas, is available from WDFW offices for the geographical areas shown (see page 13 for WDFW offices).
+Several National Wildlife Refuges operate regulated hunting programs (page 32), and thousands of acres of other federal and state lands are open to public hunting.
+WDFW Wildlife Areas are shown online at: wdfw.wa.gov/lands/wildlife\areas.